w3c/wai-curricula/content/designer/flexible-color-layout-and-design.md

 Students should be able to:

-* explain how appropriate use of color enables people with disabilities to read, understand, and distinguish user interface components
+* explain how appropriate use of color enables people with disabilities to read, understand, and distinguish components
 * determine if text, images of text, and controls have sufficient color contrast
 * design text and images of text that have a contrast ratio of at least 4.5:1 with respect to their background
 * design large-scale text and images of text that have a contrast ratio of at least 3:1 with respect to their background